Samic8/samdawson.dev/src/posts/override-variables-media-queries.md

 }
 ```

-Overriding may not always possible because you may need to introduce new properties within a media query and not just override:
+Only overriding variables may not always possible because you may need to introduce new properties within a media query
 ```css
 .header {
     --header-height: 50px;